bonobonohu/bigbank-dragons-of-mugloar/README.md

 ### Player

-- `player.purchase-lives-threshold`: Below (inclusive) how many lives we should try to buy new lives (healing potions)
+- `player.purchase-lives-threshold`: Below (inclusive) how many lives we should try to purchase new lives (healing potions)
-- `player.extra-lives`: How many extra lives (healing potions) should be bought when we buy lives (healing potions)
+- `player.extra-lives`: How many extra lives should be purchased

 ## CSV logs